chrisjsewell/ipypublish/docs/source/custom_export_config.rst

 a folder named **ipypublish_plugins** is present in the current working directory, they will load all plugins in this folder.

-The simplest application of this, would be to copy the
+The simplest application of this, would be to copy the a

 `latex_ipypublish_all.json <https://github.com/chrisjsewell/ipypublish/blob/master/ipypublish/export_plugins/latex_ipypublish_all.json>`__
 file (or the html/slides variants) and make changes to the